markusfleck/PARENT/README.md

   programs, proceed as follows:

-  If, for example, you want to test this code on a machine with a single processor offering 4 CPU-cores, from a bash shell run:
+  If, for example, you want to test this code on a machine with a single processor offering 8 CPU threads, from a bash shell run:

-    export MPI_NUM_PROCS=1; export OMP_NUM_THREADS=4; ./run.sh parameters
+    export OMP_NUM_THREADS=8; ./run.sh parameters

-  Otherwise, if you want to use the code with a batch system (job scheduler) in e.g. a cluster environment, just use your custom submission script and in it issue the above command, with MPI_NUM_PROCS set to the number of compute nodes and OMP_NUM_THREADS set to the number of CPU-cores per node.
+  Otherwise, if you want to use the code with a batch system (job scheduler) in e.g. a cluster environment, just use your custom submission script and in it issue the above command, with OMP_NUM_THREADS set to the number of CPU threads per node.
+The run.sh script invokes mpirun via "--map-by ppr:1:node:pe=$OMP_NUM_THREADS".
+  For example, if you want to calculate on 4 nodes with 8 physical cores and 16 virtual cores (i.e.  16 CPU threads), you would issue "export OMP_NUM_THREADS=16; ./run.sh parameters".
+The according "--map-by ppr:1:node:pe=16" tells MPI to spawn one MPI process on each node, with 16 openMP threads each.
+If the 4 physical cores reside on two CPUs in each node, you could change to mapping per socket, i.e. use "export OMP_NUM_THREADS=8" and, in run.sh, "--map-by ppr:1:socket:pe=$OMP_NUM_THREADS".
+Alternatively, you could spawn two MPI processes per CPU
+  socket: "--map-by ppr:2:socket:pe=4".
+Certainly, many combinations are possibly, and you could (and should) check for performance gains.
+From my personal experience with my machines, one MPI process per node/socket is a safe bet.
 If you happen to use the TORQUE Resource Manager, a sample submission script called "run.pbs" is supplied in the top directory.
   The script is set up for 4 nodes and 16 cores.
 You might want to modify these numbers to fit your environment.